Benedict Cumberbatch: Television

 In 2010, Cumberbatch portrayed Vincent van Gogh in Van Gogh: Painted with Words.
-The Daily Telegraph called his performance "[a] treat ... vividly bringing Van Gogh to impassioned, blue-eyed life."
+The Daily Telegraph called his performance "[a] treat ... vividly bringing Van Gogh to impassioned, blue-eyed life".
 In the same year, Cumberbatch began playing Sherlock Holmes in the joint BBC/PBS television series Sherlock, to critical acclaim.
 The second series began on New Year's Day 2012 in the United Kingdom and was broadcast on PBS in the United States in May 2012.
 The third series aired on PBS over a period of three weeks in January to February 2014.
 Cumberbatch won an Emmy as Outstanding Lead Actor in a Miniseries or a Movie for the third episode of the third series of the show entitled His Last Vow.
 Cumberbatch has one of the most aggressive fanbases to date, part of the 'Big Three' fandoms on the social media site Tumblr, called SuperWhoLock.
 In April 2015, Cumberbatch was nominated for his sixth British Academy Television Award for Best Leading Actor for the third series of the Sherlock.
 In 2016, he was once again nominated for an Emmy as Outstanding Lead Actor in a Miniseries or a Movie, this time for Sherlock: The Abominable Bride.

 In 2012, he led the BBC and HBO co-produced miniseries Parade's End with Rebecca Hall.
 An adaptation of the tetralogy of novels of the same name by Ford Madox Ford, it was filmed as five episodes, directed by Susanna White and adapted by Sir Tom Stoppard.
 His performance earned Cumberbatch his second Emmy Award nomination for Best Actor in Miniseries or TV Movie.
 In February 2014, Cumberbatch appeared with Sesame Street characters Murray and Count von Count for PBS.
 In 2016, Cumberbatch portrayed Richard III in Shakespeare's play of the same name, as part of the second series of films for The Hollow Crown, which aired in both Britain and the United States.
-Cumberbatch has also been a brand ambassador for Dunlop and Jaguar luxury cars since 2014.

 Cumberbatch starred in Patrick Melrose, a miniseries adaptation of the Edward St Aubyn novels, which began airing on Showtime on 12 May 2018.
 In 2019 Cumberbatch appeared as British political strategist Dominic Cummings (who served as the campaign director of Vote Leave, the official campaign in favour of the UK leaving the European Union) in HBO and Channel 4's television film Brexit: The Uncivil War.
+In 2023 he was confirmed as executive producer and lead role in the miniseries Eric for streaming service Netflix.